 Common Fence Repairs in Houston

-With the beautiful weather we had this weekend and the rise of COVID many homeowners opted to stay home to enjoy their backyard oasis.
-Being outside is a great opportunity for homeowners to inspect the exterior of their home and your fence that keeps it all secured.
-If you happened to notice such things as sagging, rotted fence post or sections of a wooden fence that look worse for the wear and tear you may wonder if repairing or replacing your wooden fence is the best option.
+With the beautiful weather we had this weekend and the rise of COVID, many homeowners opted to stay home to enjoy their backyard oasis.
+Being outside is an excellent opportunity for homeowners to inspect the exterior of their home and the fence that keeps it all secured.
+If you happen to notice such things as sagging, rotted fence posts, or sections of a wooden fence that look worse for wear and tear, you may wonder if repairing or replacing your wooden fence is the best option.
 Here are a few suggestions from our Katy fence company that will hopefully help to make your decision a little easier.

 Simple Fence Repairs in Houston

-Depending on what type of fence you have some fences are easier to repair then others.
+Depending on what type of fence you have, some fences are easier to repair than others.
 Here is a brief overview of some of the fences homeowners in Harris and Fort Bend County have and the issues that occur most frequently.

 Chain Link Fence Repairs

-While these fences do not get damaged easily when they do its most generally because of an impact from a recent storm that bends the top of the fence rail.
-On a chain link the weakest part of the fence is the post and or rails.
-Some of the posts are wood which is more susceptible to rot but metal fence post can also become damaged.
-In chain link other repairs may include holes in the link, snapped links, or sagging.
-Repairing a chain link fence is relatively easy and many do it yourselfers can make minor repair however once a chain link fence begins to need frequent repairs or is over 12 years of then replacing it is likely the best option.
+While these fences do not get damaged easily when they do it's most generally because of an impact from a recent storm that bends the top of the fence rail, on a chain link, the weakest part of the fence is the post and/ or rails.
+Some of the posts are wood which is more susceptible to rot, but metal fence post can also become damaged.
+In chain link fences, other repairs may include holes in the link, snapped links, or sagging.
+Repairing a chain link fence is relatively easy, and many do-it-yourselfers can make minor repairs; however, once a chain link fence begins to need frequent repairs or is over 12 years of then replacing it is likely the best option.

 Common wood fence repairs

-Wood is a natural material which makes it more liable to need repairs then synthetic fence materials.
-Our subtropical climate with heat, rain, and humidity takes a toll on wood.
-Fence can split, warp, rot, and turn gray or silver.
-If you have a wooden fence you want to walk the perimeter of your wooden fence every 3 months to check for insects, damages, and discoloration.
-If you have splits or crack in the wood the least expensive way to repair the fence is using a wood filler but it’s much like patching a tire, its only temporary.
-The best way is to repair your fence is to replace the pickets or braces that have become damaged.
-If your replacing large sections, then your fence is going to have different colors so you may want to add a wood stain that will make your fence match.
-If you decide to go with a stain, make sure to spend a few extra dollars and buy a stain that is a two in one combined with a wood sealer to keep your fence protected from rain and prolong the life of your wooden fence.
+Wood is a natural material, making it more liable to need repairs than synthetic fence materials.
+Our subtropical climate with heat, rain, and humidity takes a toll on wood fences can split, warp, rot, and turn gray or silver.
+If you have a wooden fence you want to walk the perimeter of your wooden fence every 3 months to check for insects, damage, and discoloration.
+If you have splits or cracks in the wood, the least expensive way to repair the fence is using a wood filler, but it’s much like patching a tire.
+It's only temporary.
+The best way to repair your fence is to replace the pickets or braces that have become damaged.
+If you are replacing large sections, then your fence is going to have different colors so you may want to add a wood stain that will make your fence match.
+If you decide to go with a stain, make sure to spend a few extra dollars and buy a stain that is two-in-one combined with a wood sealer to keep your fence protected from rain and prolong the life of your wooden fence.